-These arrangements had improved when we undertook a follow up inspection on 16 January 2017.
-The practice is now rated as requires improvement for providing safe services.
+Whilst some of these arrangements had improved when we undertook a follow up inspection on 11 October 2017 we found other areas of concern.
+The practice is still rated as requires improvement for providing safe services.

 Safe track record and learning